GStreamer/gstreamer/markdown/frequently-asked-questions/troubleshooting.md

     why it doesn't get built if you're sure you have the library needed installed in a sane place.

+## What can I do if I get a segmentation fault?

-> The GStreamer application I used stops with a segmentation fault.
-What can I do?
+*The GStreamer application I used stops with a segmentation fault.
+What can I do?*

 The first point of contact for any problems with a GStreamer application should be the developers of that application.
 They will be able to investigate